- Causes and Risk Factors

-The number of people who suffer from a paraphilia is difficult to gauge for a number of reasons.
+The number of people who suffer from paraphilia is difficult to gauge for several reasons.
 Many people with one of these disorders suffer in secret or silence out of shame, and some engage in sexually offensive behaviors and so are invested in not reporting their paraphilia.
-Therefore, many of the estimates on the prevalence of paraphilic disorders come from the number of people involved with the criminal-justice system due to pedophilia.
+Therefore, many of the estimates on the prevalence of paraphilic disorders come from the number of people involved with the criminal justice system due to pedophilia.
 Most individuals with this sexual deviation are men (3%-5% of the male population), with just 1%-6% of those individuals being women.
-However, women tend to be under-diagnosed with paraphilias, wrongfully given the benefit of the doubt by those assessing their sexual behaviors.
+However, women tend to be underdiagnosed with paraphilias, wrongfully given the benefit of the doubt by those assessing their sexual behaviors.

 Except for masochism, which is 20 times more common in women than men, paraphilias are almost exclusively diagnosed in men.
 Many people who suffer from one paraphilia have more than one.
 For example, about one-third of pedophiles also have another paraphilia.
 More than half engage in three or four such kinds of behaviors rather than just one.
-Most people who develop a paraphilia begin having fantasies about it before they are 13 years old.
+Most people who develop paraphilia begin having fantasies about it before they are 13 years old.

-According to the most current standard reference for mental disorders, the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), preceded by the DSM-IV and DSM-IV-TR, there are a number of different types of paraphilias, each of which has a different focus of the sufferer's sexual arousal:
+According to the most current standard reference for mental disorders, the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), preceded by the DSM-IV and DSM-IV-TR, there are several different types of paraphilias, each of which has a different focus of the sufferer's sexual arousal:

 - Voyeurism: watching an unsuspecting/non-consenting individual who is either nude, disrobing, or engaging in sexual activity

-- Exhibitionism: exposing one’s own genitals to an unsuspecting person
+- Exhibitionism: exposing one’s genitals to an unsuspecting person

 - Frotteurism: touching or rubbing against a non-consenting person

 - Sexual masochism: being humiliated, beaten, bound, or otherwise suffering

 - Sexual sadism: the physical or emotional suffering of another person

-- Pedophilia: sexual activity with a child that is prepubescent (usually 13 years old or younger)
+- Pedophilia: sexual activity with a prepubescent child (usually 13 years old or younger)

 - Transvestism: cross-dressing that is sexually arousing and interferes with functioning